 As if these numbers aren’t frightening enough, they’re compounded by the fact that many network breaches go completely unreported.
 In addition, while it may seem counterintuitive, small businesses are actually at greater risk for breach than large companies because hackers know they tend to be less protected, much like car thieves tend to target older vehicles.
 Your chances of a breach are especially great if your business operates on a BYOD (Bring Your Own Device) model, in which employees use personal laptops, smartphones, or tablets at work.
 The reason is that as these devices travel from your office to home networks, you are no longer in control of security of the home networks the devices travel to.
 The devices can pick up viruses which can then infect your network when the employee returns to work.

 A data breach for a small business’s network could be debilitating if not devastating.
 At best, hackers could interfere with the function of your programs, preventing you from operating for a few days, and at worst, they could steal customers data, leaving you liable and potentially ruining your reputation.
 Failing to update your small business network security could end up costing you everything you’ve worked so hard to build.

 Safeguarding Your Small Business

 The tech team at TUCU can help you enhance your network and enjoy peace of mind regarding its safety.
 We can help you set up or refine a customized cloud and LAN (Local Area Network) based system that allows you to efficiently store information and shield it against potential threats.
-In addition to network support, we offer managed IT services, which include weekly security updates to keep you a step ahead of hackers.
+In addition to network solutions and support, we offer managed IT services, which include weekly security updates to keep you a step ahead of hackers.

 Boost Your Network Security with TUCU in Toronto

 The statistics on small business network security can be alarming, but you don’t have to fall prey to breaches if you simply take the right proactive steps.
 Contact us today to learn more about our network security and IT support services.
-Call (416)292-3300 or send us an email.